black-puppydog/lykin_tutorial/part_8_ui_posts/README.md

 </div>
 ```

+Now you can run the application with `cargo run` and test it out!
+Remember, you may need to wipe the key-value database if you encounter any `500` errors when navigating to the web interface in your browser.

 ### Conclusion

 In this installment we brought our user-interface to life by added the ability to list posts and display post content.
 We wrote methods to retrieve posts from the key-value database and added route handlers to render post lists and post content.
 We also updated the HTML templates of our application to render the post-related data.